Intellectual Property Initiatives

-With the restructuring of the business, the overall number of patent applications and grants have been on a downward trend, with 157 patent applications and 130 grants in Japan in FY 2019.
-Similarly, the number of patent applications outside Japan was 139, with the order of filing regions being China, the United States, and Europe.
-The total number of patent grants outside Japan was 148.
+There were 64 patent applications and 72 grants within Japan in FY 2022.
+Similarly, the number of patent applications outside Japan was 84, with the order of filing regions being China, the United States, and Europe.
+The total number of patent grants outside Japan was 65.

 At the same time, we have been working to improve the rate of patent grants since FY 2008, with the aim of improving the quality of each application.
 Although the rate varies from year to year, the rate has been improving, and it is now at a level higher than the overall rate in Japan published by the Japan Patent Office.
+The rate of patent grants for FY 2022 reached a high level of over 80%.
 The Intellectual Property Department is steadily working with our inventors to obtain patent rights, and this has led to an upward spiral in the quality of their new applications.

 We will continue our efforts to improve the quality of each application and build a strong intellectual property base in order to enhance our brand value.

 As for the number of patents held, as of March 2023, the number of patents held within Japan was 572.
 The patent grants trend outside Japan is similar, with 656 patents held as of March 2023.

 SII promotes the establishment of an information system for intellectual property that can be the basis of formulating an intellectual property strategy.
 This system is linked with SII's intellectual property management system, a survey system for competitors' patents, and even a patent map creation and analysis system, which enables more effective management of intellectual property.